flyingcow8/arm_neon_practice/README.md

 Do the instructions in the above post in ubuntu aarch64 vm.
 Then you can run arm 32-bit app on aarch64 platform!

+## How to debug ARM 32-bit app

+In ubuntu aarch64 vm, just use gdb to debug.(Maybe you need to install gcc-arm-none-eabi first)